mirrorfm/data/README.md

 # Mirror.FM data 🎵

-Anyone can add new YouTube channels or Discogs labels as playlists on www.mirror.fm
+Anyone can add new YouTube channels or Discogs labels as playlists on www.mirror.fm.
+100% automatic

 ## Submitting guidelines